monika163/E-Commerce-App-code-with-zosh/README.md

 - User Registration : Allows users to register as Customers.
 - Full-Featured Shopping Cart : Seamless shopping cart functionality for users to add, remove, and manage products.
-- Top Products Carousel: Display a carousel of top-rated or featured products.
+- Top Products Carousel : Display a carousel of top-rated or featured products.
 - Product Pagination : Navigate through products efficiently with pagination.
 - Product Search : offers a search functionality where customers can find products by color, size, price, availability.